benmaier/tacoma/docs/epidemic_spreading/simulation_on_models.rst

                  seed = 792, # optional, default: randomly initiated
                 )

-Note that the seed passed to :class:`_tacoma.ActivityModel` is overwritten with the random number generator (RNG) created in :class:`_tacoma.SIS`.
+Note that the seed passed to :class:`_tacoma.EdgeActivityModel` is overwritten with the random number generator (RNG) created in :class:`_tacoma.SIS`.
 This RNG is also used in the corresponding Gillespie simulation, which is started and plotted as